kevingstewart/acme-aio-lab/acme-aio-readme-tls-alpn-01.md

         ALPN Next Protocol: acme-tls/1
   ```

   On receipt of this Client Hello the application must use the ephemeral verification certification to complete the TLS handshake.
+A busy ACME provider may take some time to get to this validation, so the client should continue to poll the provider for status.
+To do that it makes a POST request to the same authorizations URL, passing in "protected" block, empty "payload" block, and the "signature" block.
+Once the provider has had a chance to validate the challenge (initiate a TLS handshake) it will return a response to the client's poll indicating a "valid" status.
   <br />

   ```